Static Word Embeddings for Sentence Semantic Representation: Analysis

 \subsection{Ablation Studies}

-We evaluate our SWEs ($d=256$) obtained in each section and \tabref{tab_ablation} shows the results.
-The column under ``en'' shows performance on MTEB (Avg), indicating that sentence-level PCA and knowledge distillation substantially improve the SWEs extracted in \secref{sec_decontext}.
-Other important findings that are {omitted} from \tabref{tab_ablation} include: (1) applying \textit{word-level} PCA in \secref{sec_pca} performs worse than \textit{sentence-level} PCA (48.1 vs.\ 49.9); and (2) performing knowledge distillation without PCA brings no improvement (44.4)\footnote{Performance increases on some tasks but drops on others.}, indicating that parameter initialisation is a key to success in knowledge distillation.
-The last three columns in \tabref{tab_ablation} show the average scores on BUCC and Tatoeba for each language pair, indicating that PCA and contrastive learning in \secref{sec_kd} are very effective on cross-lingual tasks.
-It also reveals that ABTT, i.e.\ removing the \textit{first} $r$ PCs from SWEs, plays a vital role in generating cross-lingual SWEs.
+To verify the effectiveness of our method, we evaluate our SWEs ($d=256$) obtained in Sections \ref{sec_decontext}, \ref{sec_pca}, and \ref{sec_kd}, and see whether the performance improves after each step. \tabref{tab_ablation} shows the results.
+The column under ``en'' shows performance on MTEB (Avg), demonstrating that sentence-level PCA and knowledge distillation substantially improve the SWEs extracted in \secref{sec_decontext}.
+Importantly, our model surpasses the performance of fastText (43.1) \textit{even without fine-tuning in Section~\ref{sec_kd}\xspace}, demonstrating the effectiveness of extracting SWEs from Sentence Transformers.
+Other important findings that are \textbf{not} presented in \tabref{tab_ablation} (due to space restrictions) include: (1) applying \textit{word-level} PCA in \secref{sec_pca} performs worse than \textit{sentence-level} PCA (48.1 vs.\ 49.9); and (2) performing knowledge distillation without PCA (i.e.\ ablating \secref{sec_pca}) results in poor performance (44.4)\footnote{Performance increases on some tasks but drops on others.}, indicating that parameter initialisation is a key to success in knowledge distillation.
+The last three columns in \tabref{tab_ablation} show the average scores on BUCC and Tatoeba for each language pair.
+The results indicate that the SWEs obtained in \secref{sec_pca} already achieve good scores, and fine-tuning them in \secref{sec_kd} further boosts performance.
+Another important observation is that applying ABTT in \secref{sec_pca}, i.e.\ removing the \textit{first} $r$ PCs from SWEs, plays a vital role in generating cross-lingual SWEs; we will provide an in-depth analysis on its effect in \secref{sec_pca_analysis}.